Skip to main content

 Liboke

-Fish, chicken, or meat marinated with spices and vegetables, wrapped in banana leaves and steamed or grilled.
-This cooking method preserves moisture and infuses flavors.
-A versatile and beloved preparation.
+Fish, chicken, or meat marinated with spices and vegetables, then wrapped in banana leaves and steamed or grilled.
+The parcel keeps everything moist and lets the seasonings sink in.
+You will see it done with almost any protein.

 Fufu with Sauce